-The Trotsky home, now a museum, remains much as it was on the day when a Stalin agent, a Catalan named Ramón Mercader, caught up with the revolutionary and smashed an ice ax into his skull.
+The Trotsky home, now a museum, remains much as it was on the day when one of Stalin's agents, a Catalan named Ramón Mercader, caught up with the revolutionary and smashed an ice axe into his skull.
 Memorabilia and biographical notes are displayed in buildings off the patio, where a tomb engraved with a hammer and sickle contains Trotsky's ashes.

 Bullet holes remain in the bedroom, the markings of a failed assassination attempt.

 The entrance is at the rear of the old residence, facing Av Río Churubusco.
 Ask about free guided tours in English at the entrance.